jarontai/html2md/README.md

 ## Config

 You can config convert style by passing `styleOptions` to `convert`, elements that should be ignored also can be set with `ignore`.
-If you want to customize element replacing, use the custom [rules](#custom-rules)!
+If you want to customize element converting, use custom [rules](#custom-rules)!

 ~~~dart
 html2md.convert(html,